pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       ex. pywbemcli instance create CIM_blah -p id=3 -p strp="bla bla", -p p3=3

     Options:
-      -P, --property name=value  Optional property definitions of the form name=value.
-Multiple definitions allowed, one for
+      -P, --property name=value  Optional property names of the form name=value.
+                                 Multiple definitions allowed, one for each
-                                 each property to be included in the createdinstance.
-Array property values defined by
+                                 property to be included in the createdinstance.
+                                 Array property values defined by comma-separated-
-                                 comma-separated-values.
-EmbeddedInstance not
+                                 values.
+EmbeddedInstance not allowed.
-                                 allowed.
       -V, --verify               If set, The change is displayed and verification requested before the change is executed
       -n, --namespace <name>     Namespace to use for this operation, instead of